Chiral kinetic theory of anomalous transport induced by torsion: Hamiltonian in deformed Weyl semimetal

-{\it Hamiltonian in deformed Weyl semimetal---} We will use a simple model Hamiltonian of an anisotropic Weyl semimetal proposed in \cite{mccormick2017minimal} as an example.
+Since many work on Hamiltonian under deformation is derived from tight-binding model\cite{Cortijo_2016}\cite{de2012space}\cite{volovik2014emergent} \cite{Shapourian_2015}.We will use a simple model Hamiltonian of an anisotropic Weyl semimetal proposed in \cite{mccormick2017minimal} as an example.
 This model has a simple tetragonal lattice with lattice constants $a$ and $b$.
 The tight-binding Hamiltonian of the model is given by